daehwankim112/daehwankim112.github.io/_posts/2022-12-28-where-to-get-assets.md

 {: .prompt-warning }

 # Assets
-Building assets from scratch is one of the most troublesome work we could avoid as a developer. <a href="https://assetstore.unity.com">Unity asset store</a> shares lots of libraries for us but there are other supportive platforms as well.
-Keep in mind that some are not free and shall be creditted.
+Building assets from scratch is one of the most troublesome work we could avoid as a developer. <a href="https://assetstore.unity.com">Unity asset store</a> shares lots of libraries for us, but there are other supportive platforms as well.
+Keep in mind that some are not free and shall be credited.
 I have learned about them through <a href="https://www.youtube.com/c/justinpbarnett">Justin P Barnett's VR Academy</a>.

 ## 3D Arts
 <a href="https://www.turbosquid.com">turbosquid.com</a><br>